+1. Recognition

+Student exhibits atypical needs as compared to peers.

+2. Pre-referral

+Referring staff member and/or parent/guardian refers student to the gifted and talented team.

+3. Referral

+Student is officially referred for evaluation for gifted and talented services with written documentation.

+4. Evaluation

+The school completes an Assessment Plan based on the referral and obtains parental consent.
+The student is evaluated using a variety of assessment tools according to the suspected giftedness.

+5. Eligibility

-1. Recognition Student exhibits atypical needs as compared to peers.
-2. Pre-referral Referring staff member and/or parent/guardian refers student to the gifted and talented team.
-3. Referral Student is officially referred for evaluation for gifted and talented services with written documentation.
-4. Evaluation The school completes an Assessment Plan based on the referral and obtains parental consent.
-The student is evaluated using ; a variety of assessment tools according to the suspected giftedness.
-5. Eligibility The evaluation team determines if the student is eligible according to gifted and talented regulations.
-The team will consist of parent/guardian, gifted/talented teacher, administrator, general education teacher and any other individual who was part of t he evaluation process.
-6. Individual Education Plan Process (IEP) A multi-disciplinary team of parents/guardians, both a general and gifted and talented teacher, an administrator, related serv ice providers (if relevant) and student will be convened.
-7. IEP Implementation (FAPE) The entire IEP team has the responsibility to ensure that the IEP is implemented.
+The evaluation team determines if the student is eligible according to gifted and talented regulations.
+The team will consist of parent/guardian, gifted/talented teacher, administrator, general education teacher and any other individual who was part of the evaluation process.

+6. Individual Education Plan Process (IEP)

+A multi-disciplinary team of parents/guardians, both a general and gifted and talented teacher, an administrator, related service providers (if relevant) and student will be convened.

+7. IEP Implementation (FAPE)

+The entire IEP team has the responsibility to ensure that the IEP is implemented.

 Note: The IEP is only valid for 365 days, no extension may be granted.

+8. IEP Review

+The IEP Team must meet annually or sooner if needed, to develop the next annual IEP.

+9. Reevaluation

-8. IEP Review The IEP Team must meet annually or sooner if needed, to develop the next annual IEP.
-9. Reevaluation The comprehensive evaluation is valid for (3) years for intellectual ability, creativity/divergent thinking, and academic aptitude/achievement.
+The comprehensive evaluation is valid for (3) years for intellectual ability, creativity/divergent thinking, and academic aptitude/achievement.
 The comprehensive evaluation is valid for one year for leadership and visual/performing arts.
 The reevaluation is required for determining continued eligibility for services.
-If the student no longer meets eligibility criteria, t there will be an avit meeting and the student will be dismissed from services and his/her IED will and will be an exit meeting and the student will be dismissed from services and his/her IEP will end.
+If the student no longer meets eligibility criteria, there will be an exit meeting and the student will be dismissed from services and his/her IEP will end..